Taiwan shuts out Nevada 7-0 to win its first Little League World Series title since 1996

 Taiwan won its first LLWS since 1996, although its 18 titles are the most of any country beside the United States, including five straight from 1977 to 1981.

+When Chen Yi-Reng caught a fly ball in left field to end the game, Taiwan’s gloves went flying into the air as the team piled in front of the mound.

+“We’re really happy that we have a chance to recapture the championship,” manager Lai Min-Nan said.

 Lin, a 5-foot-8 right hander, also smashed a three-run triple in Taiwan’s five-run fifth.
-The 12-year-old from Taipei hit more than 80 mph with his fastball multiple times during the tournament, which to batters looks much faster because the plate in this level of baseball is only 46 feet away.
-His velocity looked much the same on Sunday.
+The 12-year-old from Taipei hit more than 80 mph with his fastball multiple times during the tournament; to batters it looks much faster because the plate in this level of baseball is only 46 feet (14 meters) away.
+His velocity appeared much the same on Sunday.

 Lin’s longest start before Sunday was three innings in Taiwan’s opening game against Mexico.
 He allowed only one hit in a subsequent victory over Venezuela.